-Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary? Υ The River Lugg flows through the parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-The Parish is within the hydrological catchments of both the River Wye and River Lugg If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage? Υ There is mains drainage at Hereford
+Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
+N The River Wye (including the Lugg) SAC is 10.9km away from the neighbourhood area.
+Is the Neighbourhood Area in the hydrological catchment of the River Wye SAC? Υ The neighbourhood area within the River Frome (leading to the Lugg) catchment area.
+Is the Neighbourhood Area in the River Lugg hydrological catchment area?
+Y The neighbourhood area is within the River Frome (leading to the Lugg) catchment area.
+If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage? Υ There is mains drainage at Edwyn Ralph